Is online teaching effective for younger children?

 Can younger children use online tuition to prepare for entrance exams?

 Simply Learning Tuition have also been preparing international students for relocation and entrance exams online for over 6 years, for students age 4 and upward.
 We currently work with more than 40 families based in Singapore and Hong Kong whose children, of age 5 and upwards, have consistently been receiving online tuition for over three years.
 In fact, we work with a number of tutors who work exclusively online, supporting families all around the world, as well as in London.
 These families want to work with one to one tutors who are experienced, vetted, engaging and familiar with the British education system and exam boards.

 Free online tuition for Key Workers

-Finally, in the coming weeks and months we want to do whatever we can to help the families of all the Key Workers who are currently doing so much for all of us, within our communities and our hospitals.
-If you know anyone who would benefit from our Free tuition for key workers service, please encourage he or she to contact us.
+During the school closures of 2020 we wanted to do whatever we could to help the families of all the Key Workers who are currently doing so much for all of us, within our communities and our hospitals.
+We offered a Free tuition for key workers service and facilitated over £15,000 of free tuition for key worker families.